ferthelet/phase-1-intro-to-communicating-with-the-server/README.md

 ## Learning Goals

-- Recall our Three Pillars of Web Programming
+- Recall our Three Pillars of Web Programming.
-- Describe the process of communicating with the server
+- Describe the process of communicating with the server.
-- Define AJAX
+- Define AJAX.

 ## Introduction